ardanlabs/gotraining/reading/design_guidelines.md

 **4) Micro-Optimization**
 This is about squeezing every ounce of performance as possible.
 When code is written with this as the priority, it is very difficult to write code that is readable, simple or idiomatic.
 You are writing clever code that may require the unsafe package or you may need to drop into assembly.

+_Note: There are exceptions to everything but as we teach, let your experience be your guide.
+When you are not sure an exception applies, follow the guidelines presented the best you can._

 #### Data-Oriented Design
 [Data-Oriented Design and C++](https://www.youtube.com/watch?v=rX0ItVEVjHc) - Mike Acton